 Aaron has been published in a number of curriculum studies journals and has almost a decade of teaching experience.
-He is excited to apply it all to his new role as the Youth Program Coordinator at the Black Cultural Society of PEI.
+He is excited to apply it all to his new role as the Education and Policy Coordinator at the Black Cultural Society of PEI.

 Born and raised in Nassau, Bahamas.
 Jasonique first came to Canada in 2018 where she attended St.

 Francis Xavier University receiving her Bachelor of Arts degree in Psychology with a Special